UplandsDynamic/simple-stock-management/README.md

 - Create a directory named `secret_key` in the application's root directory and change its ownership to the application user (as created above).

+- Change permissions on the `secret_key` directory so only the user running the application can read it, e.g.: `chmod 0700 secret_key`.

 - As root (using sudo), create the log directory and file, e.g.:

   - `sudo mkdir -p /var/log/django;`